Creation of Document Templates

 ▪Easy to change: All styles are organized hierarchically.
 Child styles inherit the properties of their parent styles.
 Thanks to this approach you can, for example, change the font of all styles within a document with just one click, simply by changing the root style.

-▪Easy to assign: All styles are named so that related styles (for example, all styles for lists) are displayed directly one below the other in the styles gallery of your authoring tool.
+▪Easy to assign: All styles are named so that related styles (for example, all styles for lists) are displayed directly one below the other in the styles catalog of your authoring tool.

-▪Easy to remember: Hot keys (shortcuts) are defined for the most frequently used styles.
-A well-thought-out system ensures that you can easily remember these hot keys.
+▪Easy to remember: Keyboard shortcuts are defined for the most frequently used styles.
+A well-thought-out system ensures that you can easily remember these shortcuts.

 ▪Automated formatting: A sophisticated definition of certain style properties can save a lot of manual formatting work.
 Page breaks, for example, can be automated to a large extent simply by defining the appropriate paragraph style settings.